Our goal is to share information and products that are truly helpful to renters.

 3. Rent guarantees

-Like a surety bond, the company, a third-party co-signer, guarantees to pay for damages should they occur.
-They can be difficult to qualify for and lead to a large expense for residents.
+Like a surety bond, the company, a third-party co-signer, guarantees to pay for damages should they occur (and other things, like missed rent).
+Rent guarantees can be difficult to qualify for and lead to a large expense for residents.

 4. Credit authorization services

 Similar to a hotel hold, credit authorization services basically take your bank information at move-in, and if there are any damages at move out, they charge your account up to a pre-established limit.